top of page

 matherne, headshot, 2019 .jpg

-In my most recent book, Seeing More: Kant's Theory of Imagination (Oxford University Press, 2024), I explore the question of how imaginative we are by way of a systematic interpretation of Kant's theory.
-In particular, I explore a Kantian view of how imagination shapes our epistemic, aesthetic, and practical activities.
-I have also written the volume on the Neo-Kantian Ernst Cassirer for the Routledge Philosophers Series (Routledge; amazon).
-And I am a co-author, along with Dominic McIver Lopes, Mohan Matthen, and Bence Nanay, of The Geography of Taste (Oxford University Press, 2024, open access).
+In my most recent book, Seeing More: Kant's Theory of Imagination, I explore a Kantian view of how imagination shapes our epistemic, aesthetic, and practical lives.
+I have also written the volume on the Neo-Kantian Ernst Cassirer for the Routledge Philosophers Series.
+I am a co-author, along with Dominic McIver Lopes, Mohan Matthen, and Bence Nanay, of The Geography of Taste.
+And I have edited the first English translation of the neglected work of the early 20th-century German philosopher, Edith Landmann-Kalischer: Edith Landmann-Kalischer: Essays on Art, Aesthetics, and Value.

 bottom of page